 PASSIVE: John and Penelope were handed an eviction notice by their landlord.

 ACTIVE: The landlord handed John and Penelope an eviction notice.

 Do you see the distinction?
 By simply turning the action around—and getting rid of weak words such as was—you create more muscular

 sentences.
-String a whole set of these “active voice” sentences together and you’ll find yourself writing like a pro.
-Trust me: Before long you’ll start to think in active voice.
+String a whole set of these “active voice” sentences together and you'll create strong prose.
+Believe me, before long you’ll start to think in active voice.

 USE STRONG VERBS.
 Here’s another one Strunk & White (The Elements of Style) as well as your English teacher probably told you.
 Like the wisdom inherent in Mom’s advice to eat your veggies, this method for producing great copy is so grounded in real-world results it’s hard to deny.

 Roy Peter Clark1, a senior scholar with the Poynter Institute (www.poynter.org), said it so well I won’t try to improve on his advice:

 …Strong verbs create action, save words, and reveal the players.

 President John F. Kennedy testified that his favorite book was From Russia With Love, the 1957 James Bond adventure by Ian Fleming.
 This choice revealed more about JFK than we knew at the time and created a cult of 007 that persists to this day.

 The power in Fleming’s prose flows from the use of active verbs.
 In sentence after sentence, page after page, England’s favorite secret agent, or his beautiful companion, or his villainous adversary performs the action of the verb.